 Their final piece was Sibelius's Finlandia, which featured the orchestra's superb French horns.
 This was not surprising, as Neil is a professional French horn player.
-The whole programme was played with joy, infectious rhythm and creative musicianship.
+The whole programme was played with jay, infortious rbuthm with joy, infectious rhythm and creative musicianship.
 This, surely, was one of the very finest lunchtime concerts we've ever heard in Blackburn Cathedral.